ibm-cloud-docs/solution-tutorials/getting-started.md

 1. Download jq from https://stedolan.github.io/jq/.
 1. Rename `jq-win64.exe` to `jq.exe`.
-1. Move `jq.exe` to one directory found in your PATH environment variable.
+1. Move `jq.exe` binary to your PATH.
 1. Verify the installation with:
    ```sh
    jq --version